Access Bellingham is a pilot project effort to offer public access

 wide variety of individuals, groups, and organizations within a community.
 Programs are aired on a first-come, first-aired basis, without editorial

 control except over unprotected free speech.

 The City of Bellingham has contracted with EJ Visuals to provide

 video production training

 The program will help local producers of all experience levels take their

 programs from concept through production and delivery for Access Bellingham.

-There will be training sessions offered throughout 2016.
+There will be training sessions offered throughout each year.